Table of Contents

 Introduction

-Muscle anatomy is the study of the muscles in the human body.
-It helps fitness trainers understand how the body moves and works during exercise.
+Muscle anatomy is the study of body muscles.
+It helps fitness trainers know how the body moves during exercise.

 - Choosing the right exercises